-Tourist Boats Crash In Hungary's Danube River; At Least 7 Dead, 21 Missing
+Captain Detained After Tour Boats Collide In Hungary; At Least 7 Dead, 21 Missing

 As the magnitude of the catastrophe reached South Korea, officials there mobilized to send help to Hungary.

-"At an emergency meeting, President Moon Jae-in told officials to use all available diplomatic resources to expedite search and rescue efforts," NPR's Anthony Kuhn reports from Seoul.
-"Foreign minister Kang Kyung-wha will head an interagency task force and travel to Hungary."
+"At an emergency meeting, President Moon Jae-in told officials to use all available diplomatic resources to expedite search and rescue efforts," NPR's Anthony Kuhn reported from Seoul.
+"Foreign Minister Kang Kyung-wha will head an interagency task force and travel to Hungary."

 Budapest police say the sunken ship has been found and that they plan to raise it from the riverbed.